yejianping/ye/_posts/2015-07-15-acm-cplusplus-poj-3274.md

 In the above example, we substract the last feature(from left to right) from all the other features.

 The next problem is how to find the same pair of numbers.
 Of course we can't use brute-force method.
-It's time complexity is O(n*n).
+Its time complexity is O(n*n).
 We may use hash table.
 Of course, we can use the STL in C++.
 But you need to find a way to the denote the numbers in the last column.
 Notice that, there are maybe negative numbers.
 Here, I implement a very simple HASH table.
 It's much more efficient, of course, compared to the STL hash table.